-A few years back, someone served me a spicy savory dish loaded with huge shrimp and crusty bread.
-It was my first experience with New Orleans BBQ shrimp, and ever since, I have been absolutely obsessed with the dish.
+A few years back, someone served us a delicious dish loaded with spicy shrimp and crusty bread.
+It was our first time experiencing New Orleans BBQ shrimp, and ever since we have been absolutely obsessed with this shrimp dish.

 Pretty much almost as fun as shrimp skewers.
 Ok, more fun.
 But also, more clean up.